Membrane domain formation induced by binding/unbinding of curvature-inducing molecules onto both membrane surfaces: Results and Discussion

 Next, we describe the case that the up--down symmetry is broken in thermal equilibrium, i.e., $\mu_{\mathrm{u}} \ne \mu_{\mathrm{d}}$ and $\mu_{\mathrm{ff}}= \mu_{\mathrm{d}}-\mu_{\mathrm{u}}$.
 When the lipid composition in two leaflets of a bilayer membrane is different, this asymmetric condition can be generated.
 With increasing $\mu_{\mathrm{ff}}$ at $\mu_{\mathrm{d}}/k_{\mathrm{B}}T = 7.5$, the domain of the upper proteins becomes smaller with respect to the domains of the lower proteins, and one lower domain is in contact with five or more upper domains.
 The angles of the contact points become more and less than $90^{\circ}$ for lower and upper domains, respectively.
-Consequently, at $\mu_{\mathrm{ff}}/k_{\mathrm{B}}T = 1$, the upper domains form a hexagonal lattice; the hexagonal domain of the lower proteins is surrounded by six triangular domains of the upper proteins (see Fig.~\ref{fig:cp75asym}(a)).
+Consequently, at $\mu_{\mathrm{ff}}/k_{\mathrm{B}}T = 1$, the membrane form a kagome lattice; the hexagonal domain of the lower proteins is surrounded by six triangular domains of the upper proteins (see Fig.~\ref{fig:cp75asym}(a)).
 At $\mu_{\mathrm{ff}}/k_{\mathrm{B}}T \gtrsim 1.5$, this lattice is broken so that the lower domain is percolated (see Fig.~\ref{fig:cp75asym}(b) and (d)).
+For a stronger repulsion ($\varepsilon_{\mathrm {pp}}=3$), the membrane forms polygonal lattices and the coexistence of triangular and square domains also occurs (see Fig.~\ref{fig:cp75ar3}).
 For $\mu_{\mathrm{d}}/k_{\mathrm{B}}T = 20$, similarly, with increasing $\mu_{\mathrm{ff}}$, the striped domains of the upper proteins are separated into thread-like domains, and subsequently, small circular domains are formed (see Fig.~\ref{fig:cp20asym}).
 The length of the thread-like domains frequently changes via the domain fusion and division.

 After the equilibration, the binding/unbinding or flip--flop processes or both can be stopped.
 The phase behavior is maintained except for the density fluctuations owing to the detailed balance.
 Thus, the aforementioned domains are formed even in the absence of the binding/unbinding and/or flip--flop processes.
 Thus, by adjusting the protein densities, transmembrane proteins with only lateral diffusion (no unbinding and no flip--flop) can form the checkerboard domains.